federico-dobal/uploadFilesDjango/README.md

-# uploadFilesDjango
+# Upload files using Django

-Simple upload files API.
+Simple API to upload files.
 It supports following functionality:

 * Upload up to 10 files, zip them, store the metadata in DB and return the zipped content to the client.
 * Query the uploaded files metadata:
-* * Retrieve all the uploaded files by user
+  * Retrieve all the uploaded files by user uuid, zipfile name and file uuid

 # Environment setup